sensate-iot/platform-router/README.md

 * You can help design features by replying on existing issue's

 When you pick up an existing issue in order to resolve it, *please let us know*.
 This will prevent two people working on the same issue.
+If you are creating a new issue please use one of the supplied github templates.
+Section that are not applicable should be removed.

 ## Installation & support